Queens Car Accident Lawyers Explain the Difference Between an Incomplete and a Complete Spinal Cord Injury

 Spinal cord injuries are a serious and catastrophic type of personal injury that could be caused in a motor vehicle accident or trucking wreck.
 Victims could suffer permanent, disabling, and life-changing injuries.
 Also known as an SCI, according to the National Spinal Cord Injury Statistic Center there are approximately 17,700 new spinal cord injuries each year and there is an estimated 288,000 Americans living with a spinal cord injury.
 These statistics also provide that the average age of a SCI is 43 years old, the most common cause are motor vehicle accidents, and the average length of hospital stay is 11 days and rehabilitation length is 34 days.
 The statistics also make a distinction in the types of spinal cord injuries.
 Our Queens car accident lawyers explain what the difference between an incomplete and a complete spinal cord injury is and how it can effect your claim.

 This is an important difference to make too because it can affect everything about your claim and your life moving forward.
-This is true with any spinal cord injury case, which is why our experienced Queens car accident lawyers at the Cohen & Cohen Law Group, P.C. provide extra care and attention to these serious cases.
+This is true with any spinal cord injury case, which is why our experienced Queens car accident lawyers at the COHEN & COHEN PERSONAL INJURY LAWYERS, P.C. provide extra care and attention to these serious cases.
 Our law firm has dedicated itself to representing victims and their families who have been seriously injured or wrongfully killed by the negligence of another.
 This is especially true of victims injured with spinal cord injuries or other catastrophic injuries.
 If you or a loved one suffered a spinal cord injury or SCI, call our law firm to learn how we can help protect your rights to compensation under New York law.

 Difference Between an Incomplete and a Complete Spinal Cord Injury